Professional Science Master's Program

 To be considered for admission, applicants must have completed course-work in calculus through differential equations and a calculus-based general physics sequence.
 A course in modern physics, including some basic quantum mechanics, is strongly recommended.

 Domestic students are required to hold a bachelor's degree in physical or biological sciences with a GPA of at least 3.0/4.0 from an accredited U.S. institution of higher education.
 International students are required to hold a four-year bachelor's degree from an accredited college or university with a minimum GPA equivalent to a 3.0 on a 4.0 scale.
-All applicants must submit their transcripts, two letters of recommendation, a $55 application fee, and a professional statement.
+All applicants must submit their transcripts, two letters of recommendation, an application fee, and a professional statement.
 Applicants for spring 2014 and beyond will be required to submit a resume no longer than two pages in length.
 The Graduate Record Examination (GRE) is required for all international students, domestic students with an undergraduate GPA between 2.5 and 3.0, or at the request of the admissions committee.
+The minimum score for admissions consideration is 300 [quantitative + verbal], 2.5 analytical writing on tests taken after August 1, 2011; 900 [quantitative + verbal], 2.5 analytical writing on tests taken before August 1, 2011.
+GRE scores older than five years are not admissible.

-***Students must take either INTM 511 or PHYS 563
+**Students must take either PHYS 563 or INTM 511

 Are you a certified health physicist in need of recertification by the American Board of Health Physics (ABHP) or the American Board of Radiology (ABR)?
 IIT offers 10 American Academy of Health Physics (AAHP) approved continuing education credit (CEC) courses aimed to help you achieve this goal.
 AAHP describes a creditable CEC course as a “bona fide offering by accredited institutions for which academic credit is offered” and one that is "professionally enhancing."
 The CECs offered at IIT fit that description perfectly and can all be taken online for your convenience (with the exception of the instrumentation course).
 Below is a list of the CEC courses, describing how many credits they each fulfill and an identification number that will help you locate the specific course on AAHP's list of approved courses for 2012.